 Ingredients

-12 ounces (350 g) each
+3 sweet potatoes, about 12 ounces (350 g) each

-• 9 ounces (250 g) puff pastry
+9 ounces (250 g) puff pastry

-• 1 free-range egg, lightly beaten
+1 free-range egg, lightly beaten

-• 6 1/2 tablespoons (100 ml) sour cream
+6 1/2 tablespoons (100 ml) sour cream

-• 3 1/2 tablespoons (100 g) aged goat cheese
+3 1/2 tablespoons (100 g) aged goat cheese

-• 2 tablespoons pumpkin seeds
+2 tablespoons pumpkin seeds

-• 1 medium-hot chile, finely
+1 medium-hot chile, finely chopped

-• 1 tablespoon olive oil
+1 tablespoon olive oil

-• 1 clove garlic, crushed
+1 clove garlic, crushed

-• 2 teaspoons chopped flat-leaf parsley
+2 teaspoons chopped flat-leaf parsley

-• Coarse sea salt and freshly
+Coarse sea salt and freshly ground black pepper

 Procedures

-1. Preheat the oven to 400°F / 200°C. Bake the sweet potatoes in their skins for 35 to 45 minutes, until they soften up but are still slightly raw in the center (check by inserting a small knife).
+Preheat the oven to 400°F / 200°C. Bake the sweet potatoes in their skins for 35 to 45 minutes, until they soften up but are still slightly raw in the center (check by inserting a small knife).
 Leave until cool enough to handle, then peel and cut into slices 1/8 inch (3 mm) thick.

-out four 2 3/4 by 5 1/2-inch (7 by 14-cm) rectangles and prick them all over with a fork.
+While the sweet potatoes are in the oven, roll out the puff pastry to about 1/16 inch (2 mm) thick on a lightly floured work surface.
+Cut out four 2 3/4 by 5 1/2-inch (7 by 14-cm) rectangles and prick them all over with a fork.
 Line a small baking sheet with parchment paper, place the pastry rectangles on it, well spaced apart, and leave to rest in the fridge for at least half an hour.

-3. Remove the pastry from the fridge and brush lightly with the beaten egg.
+Remove the pastry from the fridge and brush lightly with the beaten egg.
 Using an icing spatula, spread a thin layer of sour cream on the pastries, leaving a 1/4-inch (5-mm) border all round.
 Arrange the potato slices on the pastry, slightly overlapping, keeping the border clear.
 Season with salt and pepper, crumble the goat cheese on top, and sprinkle with the pumpkin seeds and chile.
 Bake for 20 to 25 minutes, until the pastry is cooked through.
-Check underneath; it should be
+Check underneath; it should be golden brown.

-4. While the galettes are cooking, stir together the olive oil, garlic, parsley, and a pinch of salt.
-As soon as the pastries come out of
+While the galettes are cooking, stir together the olive oil, garlic, parsley, and a pinch of salt.
+As soon as the pastries come out of the oven, brush them with this mixture.
+Serve warm or at room temperature.